Why should I learn this stuff?

 AddressLine1 + NULL = NULL

-, we end up with NULL
+NULL, we end up with NULL as a result

-and we get what we were after
+AddressLine2 and we get what we were after

 ISNULL